GamesCreatorsClub/GCCPiWarsBlog/posts/2018/04/21/competition.md

 ## 10:40 Pi Noon Round 1

-Now that was first challenge and quite unlucky one.
+PiNoon was first challenge and quite an unlucky one.
 Our 'test' L shaped pin holding rods were slightly lighter and shorter (2mm instead of 3mm wire and maybe 5cm lower if not more).
-Previous year we suffered from our rover being very short and others were able to 'sneak' from behind and pop our balloons reaching across our rover's body.
+Previous year we suffered from our rover being very short and others were able to 'sneak' behind it and pop our balloons reaching across our rover's body.
-To overcome that we've extended holder for 20mm ahead and thus made it much harder for someone to reach across our rover.
+To overcome that we've extended the holder for 20mm ahead and thus made it much harder for someone to reach across our rover.

 Downside was that with heavier and taller balloon holder moved centre of gravity higher (to already too high) and more to the front.
 Sudden turns would make rover topple over.

 ![Rover Toppling Over](/2018/04/Rover-Toppling-Over.jpg "Rover Toppling Over")

-Also, I think it is fair to say we were the first ones to pop our own balloons in new course with big tower with spikes in the middle.
+Also, I think it is fair to say we were the first ones to pop our own balloons in th new course with big tower with spikes in the middle.
 It is sufficient to say it didn't go well for us.
-Nerves, spikes everywhere, toppling rover and we managed to lose from much slower and more shy rover.
+Nerves, spikes everywhere, toppling rover and we managed to lose to a much slower and more shy rover.
 Better luck next time Naeem!

 ## 11:10 Straight Line Speed Test